easternfade/furk-for-chrome/README.md

 DEV NOTES
 ------------

-This project was first committed on Dec 18, 2011.
+This project was first committed on Dec 18, 2011 in another GitHub accounrt.
 When I moved the repo to this GitHub account I chose to start a fresh git history, since v1.5.0 is a major rewrite.